cebe/yii2-openapi/README.md

    role:
      type: string
 ```
-- Both many-to-many related schemas must have properties with reference to "junk_*" schema.
+- Both many-to-many related schemas must have properties with reference to "junction_*" schema.
 These properties will be
  used as relation names

 ```